phelelani/nf-intro/README.md

 Done!
 ```

-**NB:** Nextflow creates a `work` directory, and inside of that are the working directories of each process -- in the example above you can see that the `getIDs` process was launched in a directory with a prefix `48ce3c`, inside the directory `1b`.
+**NB:** `nextflow` creates a `work` directory, and inside of that are the working directories of each process -- in the example above you can see that the `getIDs` process was launched in a directory with a prefix `48ce3c`, inside the directory `1b`.
 The directory structure is looks like:
 ```bash
 tree work
 ```